 Descriptions can be adapted for newsletters, emails, social media, etc.

-The Carnegie Foundation’s fifth annual Summit on Improvement in Education is scheduled at the San Francisco Marriott Marquis, April 3-5, 2018.
+The Carnegie Foundation’s sixth annual Summit on Improvement in Education is scheduled at the San Francisco Marriott Marquis, April 16-18, 2019.
 The Summit draws more than a thousand of the best minds at the vanguard of improving education.

 Keynote speakers include: